anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Experience is simply the name we give our mistakes.
+Quote: Reality is merely an illusion, albeit a very persistent one.

-By: Oscar Wilde
+By: Albert Einstein